labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 	:width: 100%

 2. Click on the **DELETE SELECTION** button.
-3. The selected Genomic Objects will be deleted from the cart. ( **Warning: the delete will be definitive and you'll lost the genomic objects from the cart** ).
+3. The selected Genomic Objects will be deleted from the cart. ( **Warning: there is no confirmation** ).

 .. image:: img/bas9.png
 	:width: 100%